 FfGK and The British Museum in London

 The reason why The British Museum was named as an Honorary Member of FfGK, the Swedish Fine Art Print Society, is because the Prints and Drawings Department of The British Museum contains the largest collection of Swedish and Nordic prints outside of Sweden.
 During the years 1912-1932 the Keeper of the Collection was Campbell Dodgson, an old friend of Sweden who became a member of FfGK early on, and he used his own money to purchase the portfolios which FfGK had published prior to his becoming a member.
 During the 1920s and 1930s Campbell Dodgson was also able to purchase many prints made by Axel Fridell directly from the artist during his working sessions in London.
 Campbell Dodgson was awarded the British title CBE, Commander of the Order of the British Empire.
 He bequeathed his print collection to his former workplace when he died in 1948.
 The Department of Prints and Drawings continued to purchase Swedish prints on a modest scale in the spirit of Campbell Dodgson, and The British Museum has organized a number of attractive exhibitions of Scandinavian, and primarily Swedish prints over recent decades.
-As an Honorary Member The British Museum now receives FfGK’s annual portfolio so that every year prints by some five Swedish artists become a part of the museum’s collection.
+As an Honorary Member The British Museum now receives FfGK’s annual portfolio so that every year prints by some four to five Swedish artists become a part of the museum’s collection.

 Already during its first year of operation FfGK was working behind the scenes.
 Thus FfGK initially provided economic support to the artist and printmaking teacher Axel Tallberg when he established the “Tallberg Course” in 1895.
 Among the students were people like Anders Zorn, Carl Larsson and Prince Eugen.
 When the same institution finally received economic support from the Swedish State in 1908 – as well as partial funding from FfGK once again – it then became the Etching School of The Royal Swedish Academy of Fine Arts.
 During the 1910s FfGK began purchasing prints at different exhibitions in order to donate them to different museums and institutions, both in Sweden and abroad.
 After the artist-run group called the Swedish Printmakers’ Association (Grafiska Sällskapet) was founded in 1910, the two organizations joined together to organize several notable exhibitions in order to stimulate interest in printmaking as a fine art.
 When a major Swedish-British exhibition was presented at the Royal Swedish Academy of Fine Arts in Stockholm in 1927, it was the above mentioned Campbell Dodgson who was the driving force on the British end, and he was named Honorary Member in the Swedish Printmakers’ Association in thanks for his efforts.
 This same honor was bestowed upon the other patron of the exhibition, Crown Prince Gustaf Adolf, later named King Gustaf VI Adolf.
 However he had already become an Honorary FfGK Member in 1914.